Power Of Attorney And HIPAA Laws

 Providing a loved one with power of attorney allows that person to make health care decisions that follow your direct wishes.
 However, sometimes involving a third party in your medical decisions can become complicated.
 The Health Insurance Portability and Accountability Act (HIPAA) protects your medical information.
 Under HIPAA laws, your physician has a duty to keep your information confidential and may not be able to tell a third party about your condition.
 This could complicate your power of attorney directives.

-At Janssen Law, PLC, we can help you navigate all of your estate planning concerns.
-Our knowledgeable attorneys can help you establish durable power of attorney to preserve your wishes when you are unable to speak for yourself.
-We are dedicated to protecting your best interests.
+At Janssen Law, PLC, attorney Dallas Janssen can help you navigate all your estate planning concerns.
+He will guide you as you establish your durable power of attorney to preserve your wishes when you are unable to speak for yourself.
+He is dedicated to protecting your best interests.

 It is important to regularly review your will and update it as your life changes.
-We can help you revise your will to incorporate your wishes at any time.
-Contact us online to schedule an appointment.
+Dallas can help you revise your will to incorporate your wishes at any time.
+Contact Janssen Law, PLC, to schedule an appointment.

 Making Durable Power Of Attorney

 Including durable power of attorney in your health care directives is essential to protect your wishes.
-The person you entrust this duty to, often called an agent, is responsible for supervising your medical care and following your requests.
-This agent will be working closely with your doctors on your behalf as it is essential that he or she has all the medical information needed to make the right decisions.
+The person to whom you entrust this duty – often called an “agent” – is responsible for supervising your medical care and following your requests.
+This agent will be working closely with your doctors on your behalf, as it is essential that they have all the medical information needed to make the right decisions.